abarkar/Public-Speaking-Classification-with-Textual-Features/README.md

 # Public Speaking Classification with Textual Features

-This repository contains code for the extraction and evaluation of the new public speaking textual feature set (PSTFS) on the performance classification task.
+This repository contains code for extracting and evaluating the new public speaking textual feature set (PSTFS) on the performance classification task.
 PSTFS is tested on the 3MT_French dataset (collected from the competition "Ma thèse en 180 seconds") [@Biancardi2024].
 The first results with PSTFS are reported in the paper [@Barkar2023] and published on ICMI2023.
 This repository contains updated results for further research.

 ## Paper and Report
 The research paper [@Barkar2023] related to this project can be found [here](docs/Barkar2023.pdf).